Achernar: Properties

 The brightness of Achernar varies very slightly, by a maximum of 0.06 magnitudes or about 6%.
 A period of 1.263 days is given in the General Catalogue of Variable Stars, but several periods have been identified between about 17 hours and 35 hours.
 The longest periods are very similar to the rotation period of the star, although the exact period appears to vary as the rotational velocity of its upper atmosphere changes.
 The shortest periods may be harmonics of the longer periods.
 The variability type of Achernar is given only as a Be star and the exact causes of the brightness changes are unknown.
 The star itself appears to pulsate and the disk around it varies in size and shape as well as apparently disappearing at times.

 As of 2015, Achernar was the least spherical star known in the Milky Way.
 It spins so rapidly that it has assumed the shape of an oblate spheroid with an equatorial diameter 35% greater than its polar diameter.
+The oblateness of Achernar is comparable to that of the dwarf planet Haumea, and the stars of Altair and Regulus.
 The polar axis is inclined about 60.6° to the line of sight from the Earth.
 Since it is actually a binary star, its highly distorted shape may cause non-negligible departures of the companion's orbital trajectory with respect to a Keplerian ellipse.
-A similar situation occurs for the star Regulus.

 Because of the distorted shape of this star, there is a significant temperature variation by latitude.
 At the pole, the temperature is 17124 K, while the equator is at 12673 K. The average temperature of the star is about 15000 K. The high polar temperatures are generating a fast polar wind that is ejecting matter from the star, creating a polar envelope of hot gas and plasma.
 The entire star is surrounded by an extended envelope that can be detected by its excess infrared emission, or by its polarization.
 The presence of a circumstellar disk of ionized gas is a common feature of Be stars such as this.
-The disk is not stable and periodically decretes back into the star.
+The disk is not stable and periodically collapses back into the star.
 The maximum polarization for Achernar's disk was observed in September 2014, and it is now decreasing.